José de Meneses da Silveira e Castro, 2nd Marquis of Valada: As Civil Governor of Braga

 It seems that the Marquis of Valada began to regain his political prominence, however; by the summer of 1885, his rehabilitation appeared complete: the government appointed him civil governor of Braga, in northern Portugal.
 However, he soon became embroiled in political intrigue surrounding local figures involved in clandestine emigration rackets; he issued a gratuitous statement saying that, while the central government remained in power, he would remain as civil governor as long as he wanted to.
 This was met with by derision by the opposition; the press accused Valada of "dragging the authorities through the mud of ridicule".
 The government, led by Fontes Pereira de Melo, further exacerbated the situation by issuing a statement in the Diário do Governo, the official gazette, commending Valada.

-The row came to such heights that the city of Guimarães tried to secede from the Braga District and join the neighbouring Porto District: the situation was viewed with alarm in Lisbon, as it caused considerable local political agitation, and that particular area had been the scene of a violent peasant uprising just forty years prior.
+The row became so contentious that the city of Guimarães tried to secede from the Braga District and join the neighbouring Porto District.
+The situation was viewed with alarm in Lisbon, as it caused considerable local political agitation, and that particular area had been the scene of a violent peasant uprising just forty years earlier.
 Even though the secessionist movement was thwarted and Valada was ultimately forced to resign, the dispute has been cited as the cause of the fall of the Regenerator-led government some weeks later.